Pittsburgh Regional Transit: Funding crisis of 2010–12

 Between 2007 and 2010, Pittsburgh Regional Transit cut its annual expenses by $52 million and raised its revenues by $14 million to help alleviate a statewide transportation funding crisis.
 The funding crisis only grew worse, however.
 The state legislature assumed it would receive permission to convert Interstate 80 into a toll road to increase revenues, but the federal government denied the request, leading to a gap in the state transportation budget of $472 million.

 On November 24, 2010, Pittsburgh Regional Transit's board of directors approved a massive service cut and fare hike to go into effect in March 2011, reducing service hours by approximately 35 percent, including the elimination of 45 routes.
-Pittsburgh Regional Transit's budget from the state was to be substantially reduced for 2011, and as chairperson Joan Ellenbogen noted, the PRT is legally required to adopt a balanced budget.
-Chairperson Guy Mattola stated that "Unfortunately, we are now at the point that all options have been exhausted...It is necessary to move forward with this service reduction plan recognizing the devastating consequences for riders and non-riders alike."
+Pittsburgh Regional Transit's budget from the state was to be substantially reduced for 2011, and as chairperson Joan Ellenbogen noted, the PRT was legally required to adopt a balanced budget.

-On December 13, 2010, the Southwestern Pennsylvania Commission approved a plan by governor Ed Rendell to allocate $45 million in temporary funding for Pittsburgh Regional Transit to help reduce the magnitude of these service cuts.
-Many details of the emergency funding, including how long Pittsburgh Regional Transit must make the $45 million last and exactly how many routes slated to be cut could be saved, were not settled by the end of 2010.

-On March 27, 2011, a 15 percent service reduction went into force.
 Twenty nine routes were removed, thirty seven reduced, and a bus maintenance facility shut down.

-On September 2, 2012, a 35% reduction is scheduled; fares rose on July 1 to $2.50 in Zone 1.

-In November 2013, the Pennsylvania legislature approved a long-awaited and hotly debated transportation bill, now known as Act 89.
-Act 89 provided dedicated funding to Pittsburgh Regional Transit, putting the agency on more solid financial footing.
+By 2013, the Pennsylvania legislature approved Act 89, a dedicated transportation bill.
+Act 89 provided dedicated funding to Pittsburgh Regional Transit, which set the agency on more solid financial footing.
 One of the routes cut in 2011, the 55 Glassport, was restored in 2013.